 There’s no one treatment for relieving knuckle pain.
 Consult with your doctor about pain relief techniques such as:

 - Ice.
 Applying ice to sore knuckles can help reduce swelling and pain.

 - Medication.
 Taking an over-the-counter pain reliever such as ibuprofen (Advil, Motrin) can help ease pain.

-- Vitamin C. A 2017 study suggests that vitamin C may reduce pain in joints.
+- Vitamin C. A suggests that vitamin C may reduce pain in joints.

 - Surgery.
 In severe cases, surgery to repair the damage in the joints of the knuckles may be necessary, but this isn’t common.

 Taking care of your joints can help to prevent future knuckle pain.
 This includes:

 - Exercise.
 Proper exercise can ensure your hands are strong and resilient.

 - Protection.
 Wear gloves when appropriate to protect your knuckles.

 - Proper nutrition.
 Diets rich in calcium, vitamin D, and vitamin C can help keep your joints healthy.